somso2e/somso2e.github.io/_pages/cv.md

             <span style="float:right;">Spring 2021
       </span>
             <ul>
-                <li>Developed a synthesizable proof of concept of A* algorithm in VHDL capable of solving any 10x10 mazes</li>
+                <li>Developed a synthesizable VHDL code for A* algorithm capable of solving any 10x10 mazes</li>
                 <li>Developed a python script for generating random mazes</li>
                 <li>Simulated the algorithm using a VHDL test bench for solving the generated mazes</li>
             </ul>